celiatorras/CGR_routing/README.txt

 The use of Unibo-CGR in ION does not differ from the use of previous implementation of CGR/SABR, a part experimental features that can be optionally enabled/disabled by overriding defaults (see above).
 Launch the configure script with the following sintax (from ION's root directory):
 Only Unibo-CGR: ./configure --enable-unibo-cgr
 Unibo-CGR + RGR Ext.
-Block: ./configure --enable-unibo-cgr CPPFLAGS='-DRGR=1 -DRGREB=1'
+Block: ./configure --enable-unibo-cgr CPPFLAGS='-DRGREB=1'
 Unibo-CGR + CGRR Ext.
-Block: ./configure --enable-unibo-cgr CPPFLAGS='-DCGRR=1 -DCGRREB=1'
+Block: ./configure --enable-unibo-cgr CPPFLAGS='-DCGRREB=1'
 Unibo-CGR + RGR and CGRR Ext.
-Block: ./configure --enable-unibo-cgr CPPFLAGS='-DRGR=1 -DRGREB=1 -DCGRR=1 -DCGRREB=1'
+Block: ./configure --enable-unibo-cgr CPPFLAGS='-DRGREB=1 -DCGRREB=1'
 Unibo-CGR disabled: ./configure

 _Use in DTNME_

-##### New version [July 2022 - Work in progress]

-The code that manages the contact plan has been moved to a new repository: https://gitlab.com/ccaini/unibo-dtnme/.
-Be sure to include it inside the DTNME source tree before starting the build process.

-##### Old version [before July 2022]

-~~Contact plan: The use of Unibo-CGR requires that the contact plan be provided as an external file (contact-plan.txt, to be placed in the directory from which the dtnd daemon is launched) at dtnd daemon start-up.
-The syntax is exactly the same as that used in ION, including the possible bidirectional interpretation of single “range” instructions, for the sake of commonality.
-A simple example file is provided for user convenience in Unibo-CGR/dtnme/aux_files.~~

-~~Configuration file: The Unibo-CGR bundle router must be selected in the DTNME configuration file (usually in /etc/dtn.conf).
-See Unibo-CGR/dtnme/aux_files/README for more details.~~
+Support to DTNME contacts and ranges is given by means of Unibo-DTNME-CPM (https://gitlab.com/ccaini/unibo-dtnme); the user is referred to its README for further necessary explanation about contact plan management.
+At present Unibo-DTNME-CPM (branch developCaini) supports DTNME v1.0.2_Beta.

 _DTNME Limitations_

-1. DTNME does not support, at present, scheduled contacts.
-As a result, bundle enqueued by CGR to a neighbor are immediately sent if the link is active, independently of what reported in the contact plan.
-In other words, in DTNME, by contrast to ION, the contact plan is used only by CGR, not to enforce link activity.
-2. contacts cannot be updated/changed once the dtnd daemon has started.
-This limitation could be partially removed, should CGR be used in production on DTNME nodes, by allowing subsequent reading of the contact plan file.
-3. As said before, at present DTNME interface lacks RGR and CGRR.
+1. At present DTNME interface lacks RGR and CGRR.
 As a result, MSR and anti-loop mechanism must be disabled in Unibo-CGR/core/config.h.
 This switches are automatically disabled if the inclusion is carried out by means of the script mv_unibo_cgr.sh.

-4. The previous hop mechanism, based on the addition of a specific extension block to each bundle (see RFC 6259), seems to rely on a different mechanism in DTNME.
-This prevents ION nodes from knowing the EID of the previous hop in mixed environments, whenever the previous node is a DTNME node (even if declared and advertised with an ipn EID).
-As a result, ping-pong events may occur.
-In tests we had to disable reverse contact to prevent them.
-5. Bundle reforwarding after forfait time has not been implemented yet.
+2. Bundle reforwarding after forfait time has not been implemented yet.

 _Logs_